petersid2022/master-thesis/notes.md

 2. AdaEDL, SpecDec++ don't use PGO, they use online heuristics.

-> **This is not machine learning.**
+> This is not machine learning.
 >
-> We are not training a neural network.
-We are collecting execution profiles and using them to parameterize a policy
+> Not training a network.
+Collecting execution profiles and using them to set a policy.
->
-> Exactly what GCC's `-fprofile-generate` / `-fprofile-use` does.
-It's a compiler technique applied to a new domain.
+> Same job as GCC -fprofile-generate / -fprofile-use, different domain.

 1. Instrumentation
     * Run the draft+target model pair on representative inputs.
 At each speculative step, log: